The Highwaymen (film): Plot

 In 1934, after two years on the run, criminals Bonnie Parker and Clyde Barrow break several associates out of Texas' Eastham Prison Farm.
-Texas Department of Corrections Chief Lee Simmons persuades Governor "Ma" Ferguson to hire former Texas Ranger Frank Hamer to track down the criminals.
+Texas Department of Corrections Chief Lee Simmons persuades Governor "Ma" Ferguson to hire former Texas Ranger Frank Hamer to track them down.

-Reluctant to leave retirement and his wife Gladys, Hamer joins the manhunt after the fugitive gang is involved in a devastating shootout in Missouri, and he recruits his former partner, Benjamin Maney Gault.
+After the fugitive gang is involved in a devastating shootout in Missouri, Hamer reluctantly leaves retirement and his wife Gladys to join the manhunt.
+He recruits his former partner, Benjamin Maney Gault, despite his misgivings about Gault's sobriety and decayed policing abilities.
+Hamer refuses to share the driving with him.

 Information from FBI wiretapping of the fugitives' families leads Hamer and Gault to conclude that Bonnie and Clyde are returning "home" to Dallas.
 Watching Bonnie's mother's house, they see a man throw a bottle into her yard, which is soon thrown back, but a boy escapes with it.

 Dismissing the Rangers' theory, the FBI believe the fugitives are in Brownsville.
-Hamer and Gault meet with Dallas Sheriff "Smoot" Schmid, who introduces them to Deputy Sheriff Ted Hinton, a childhood friend of the pair who can identify them on sight.
+Hamer and Gault meet with Dallas Sheriff "Smoot" Schmid, who introduces them to Deputy Sheriff Ted Hinton, a childhood friend who can identify the pair on sight.
 The gang kills two policemen in nearby Grapevine; Hamer and Gault investigate the scene and determine that Bonnie has a rabbit, which Hinton suggests is a present for a family member.

-The Rangers drive to Oklahoma and question a gas station attendant, who declares his support for the criminals.
+The Rangers drive to Oklahoma and question a gas station attendant, who supports the criminals.
 Hamer gets the man to admit the gang passed through en route to a migrant camp, where a local girl confirms they stayed.
-A radio bulletin alerts the Rangers to two more murdered officers but, being outside their jurisdiction, they are barred from passing the police roadblock, which a frustrated Hamer drives around.
+A radio bulletin alerts the Rangers to two more murdered officers happening outside their jurisdiction.
+They are barred from passing the police roadblock, which a frustrated Hamer drives around.

-They continue to Coffeyville, Kansas, correctly guessing that Bonnie and Clyde will stop there for supplies.
+They continue to Coffeyville, Kansas, correctly deducing that Bonnie and Clyde will stop there for supplies.
 As the Rangers move in on the fugitives, an adoring crowd surrounds the criminals' car.
 Hamer and Gault give chase, but Bonnie and Clyde escape through a dirt field.